prathyusha-r/UI-Developer-Assessment/README.md

 Project is about?

   Simple web page which contains navigation bar and an text URL and Upload which is styled using CSS .
+Output:
+   The Output is much similar to the assign one.